Safety Inspection and Auditing Services - Core Safety, LLC

 • Use our safety inspection statistics to target specific training topics that reduce your organizations risk of injury and property damage.

-• Detailed reports to identify potential safety issues and hazards specific to your industry and organization, which can help prevent accidents, injuries, and OSHA citations.
+• Detailed reports identify potential safety issues and hazards specific to your industry & organization, which can help prevent accidents, injuries, & OSHA citations.

 • Compare and contrast inspection results from each location, contractor, or supervisors to assist with enforcement and incentive programs.

-• Develop policies and procedures that have a direct impact on reducing hazards.
+• Help you develop policies and procedures that have a direct impact on reducing hazards.

 • Assistance in effectively implementing a successful risk and OSHA citation mitigation strategy, which can reduce potential legal and financial liabilities.

-• Compliance with industry regulations and standards to ensure that workplaces meet legal requirements and minimize the risk of penalties and fines.
+• Compliance with industry regulations and standards so that your workplace meets legal requirements and minimize the risk of penalties and fines.

 • Customizable services to fit the unique needs of your organization and industry.